google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 ### Important properties:

 * **`default_applications`:** An array of absolute, fully-qualified URLs that points to web app manifests where the payment apps are hosted.
-This array is expected to allocate the development manifest, production manifest, etc.
+This array is expected to reference the development manifest, production manifest, etc.
 * **`supported_origins`:** An array of URLs that points to origins that may host third-party payment apps implementing the same payment method.
 Note that a payment method can be supported by multiple payment apps.
 Use `*` to indicate